-Foreword by Dr. Jill Biden – community college educator, military mother, grandmother, and cancer patient advocate
+Foreword by First Lady Jill Biden – community college educator, military mother, grandmother, and cancer patient advocate

 Dr. Biden’s advocacy for more cancer education and prevention began in 1993, when four of her friends were diagnosed with breast cancer.
 After Dr. Biden and then-Vice President Joe Biden lost their son Beau to brain cancer in 2015, they helped push for a national commitment to ending cancer as we know it through the White House Cancer Moonshot.
 Following the Obama-Biden Administration, then-former Vice President Biden and Dr. Biden launched the Biden Foundation and the Biden Cancer Initiative. (source: whitehouse.gov)